-- Wavelet theory and deep learning
+- Mathematical foundations of deep learning

-- Quantum chemistry and many body problems
+- Machine learning and quantum many body physics

-- Hyperspectral imagery analysis
+- Biological data analysis

 Before arriving at Michigan State University, I was a Postdoctoral Researcher working in the Département d’Informatique at the École normale supérieure in Paris, France, where I was part of Stéphane Mallat’s Data Team.
 Prior to that appointment I was a Postdoctoral Associate working with Ronald Coifman in the Department of Mathematics at Yale University.
 I spent the two months between those appointments running an NSF Research Experience for Undergraduates (REU) in the Department of Mathematics at Cornell University on high dimensional data analysis.

 I received my PhD in Mathematics from the University of Maryland.
 My advisors were John Benedetto and Kasso Okoudjou.
 I was also part of the Norbert Weiner Center for Harmonic Analysis and Applications while at Maryland.
 I obtained my BA in Mathematics from Cornell University, under the supervision of Robert Strichartz.